Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 All right, mommies.

-I'm going to go for cute little French girl titties because they still can gain, you can still gain weight because it's your belly fat okay but I'll be out for like gosh I don't know maybe six weeks I hope so next time
+I'm going to go for cute little French girl titties because they still can gain, you can still gain weight because it's your belly fat.

-will I get big black tits I hope so what if I wake up well only if only if you've got a big black belly presumably
+Will I get big black tits?
+I hope so.
+What if I wake up?
+Well, only if you've got a big black belly, presumably.

-what if I'm like I want a big black one that doesn't mean this
+What if I'm like, I want big black ones?
+It doesn't mean this.

-wouldn't that be fun or I show her a picture she's like because your surgeon's like what kind of tits do you want and I actually did find a picture of a black woman and I was like but but my surgeon's black too so I didn't want to sound racist and be like, can I just have the boobs, but not the color?
+but my surgeon's black too.
+So I didn't want to sound racist and be like, can I just have the boobs, but not the color?

 What?